<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252463768261371&amp;ev=PageView&amp;noscript=1">

 Um.
 Okay.
 But these could describe every single episode of the show.
 Jim gets into trouble in every episode.
 The whole show is about survivors encountering mysteries.
 These don't tell us anything.
 On purpose.
 I plead from my heart of hearts for this madness to stop.
 Honestly, don't even have a logline if this is what you're doing.

 I'm not saying give away the ending.
 Or even any big twists.
-But we live in a time that's so deeply spoiler-averse that steamers, studios, networks, and everyone else that produces content strain themselves to not only give nothing away, but to not even *appear* to give anything away.
-I've had copy that was edited to remove a story point that was not a spoiler, but appeared to be one, and in the Era of Spoilerphobia, this cannot stand!
+But we live in a time that's so deeply spoiler-averse that streamers, studios, networks, and everyone else who produces content strain themselves to not only give nothing away, but to not even appear to give anything away.
+I've had copy that was edited to remove a story point that was not a spoiler, but appeared to be one.
+In the Era of Spoilerphobia, even mere appearance of a spoiler cannot stand!

-Don't be afraid to reveal what the major obstacle in your story is.
-This doesn't mean you should give away the end of Act II, or the Climax, or the big Twist at the end.
-Don't give those away.
+Don't be afraid to reveal the major Obstacle in your story.
+You shouldn't give away the end of Act II, or the Climax, or the big Twist at the end, but the major Obstacle is pretty necessary to a great logline.

-Not one of the examples above goes further in revealing anything beyond what happens after the midpoints in those films; usually not even that much.
-NOTHING was spoiled.
+Not one of the examples above goes further in revealing anything beyond the midpoints in those films; usually, not even that much.
+Nothing was spoiled.
 But the reader was (hopefully) intrigued.

 Share